mortezamsp/Graphical-FMM-Simulation/README.md

 public static final long ANIM_INTERVAL_PLAY = 32;
 public static final long ANIM_INTERVAL_FF4X = 8;

-hve a look to my branch
+please have a look to my branch.
+I drew some diagrams of code there.